CheVeraId/domainauth-spec/draft-narea-domainauth.md

 - Its Subject Distinguished Name MUST contain the Common Name attribute (OID `2.5.4.3`) set to the organisation's domain name with a trailing dot (e.g. `example.com.`).
 - When the certificate is used to issue other certificates, the Basic Constraints extension from {{Section 4.2.1.9 of X.509}} MUST be present and marked as critical.
 Additionally, the CA flag MUST be enabled, and the Path Length Constraint SHOULD be set to the lowest possible value for the length of the intended certificate chains.
 - When the certificate is used directly to sign CMS SignedData structures, the Basic Constraints extension MAY be absent.
 If present, it SHOULD have the CA flag disabled.

+Whilst the organisation certificate is typically self-issued, it MAY be issued by another certificate authority.
+In such cases, the issuer of the organisation certificate and any other certificates in the certification path to the organisation certificate are not considered part of the DomainAuth protocol, and any such parent certificates SHOULD NOT be included in the Signature Bundle.
+Verification of the organisation certificate is performed solely using the public key referenced in the DomainAuth TXT record.

 ## Member Certificate